Private Student Loans Add Fixed Rate Options

 The lowest interest rates are available to borrowers with excellent credit and may require the borrower to make payments of at least the interest that accrues during the in-school period.
 One lender limits the loans to low-risk borrowers at the most elite colleges and universities.
 The fixed-rate loans with the lowest interest rates may also have shorter repayment terms.

-Even if the interest rate on subsidized Stafford loans is allowed to double from 3.4% to 6.8% on July 1, 2012, the subsidized Stafford loan will still be a better deal.
+Even if the interest rate on subsidized Stafford loans doubled, the subsidized Stafford loan will still be a better deal.
 The government pays the interest on subsidized loans while the student is enrolled in school on at least a half-time basis, effectively giving the subsidized Stafford loan a 0% interest rate during the in-school period.
 That compensates for the higher interest rate when the loan enters repayment.
 Likewise, the Perkins loan is a better deal due to the subsidized interest benefit and not just due to the fixed interest rate of 5%.